-Some installations may require increased hose lengths which may be purchased on a per foot basis.
+Some installations may require increased Venting Hose lengths which may be purchased on a per foot basis.
 PVC pipe, which may be obtained at most home improvement or hardware stores, may also be substituted for longer hose sections.

 For ﬂoor construction other than wood, a different type of mounting bolt may be required.
-If the installation is in a basement or on another concrete ﬂoor, many customers have found it convenient to mount the toilet to a section of plywood rather than trying to drill masonry.
+If the installation is on concrete ﬂoor, many customers have found it convenient to mount the toilet to a section of plywood rather than trying to drill masonry.
 The plywood can be placed on the concrete ﬂoor and painted or varnished for appearance.

-If regular household current is available (110 volts), the head can be powered by a 12 volt transformer or wall adapter.
+If regular household current is available (110 volts), the head can be powered by a 12 volt Power Transformer (AC Adapter).
 These may be purchased from Nature’s Head, Inc.